-White House intervened to 'lock down' records of Trump-Ukraine call - whistleblower
+White House acted to 'lock down' Trump-Ukraine call records - whistleblower

 WASHINGTON (Reuters) - A whistleblower report released on Thursday said President Donald Trump not only abused his office in attempting to solicit Ukraine’s interference in the 2020 U.S. election for his own political benefit, but that the White House also tried to “lock down” evidence about that conduct.

 The Democratic-led House of Representatives Intelligence Committee released a declassified version of the report, which had triggered a raging controversy and prompted House Speaker Nancy Pelosi to launch a formal impeachment inquiry into the Republican president.
-The report said Trump acted to advance his personal political interests, and that White House officials intervened to shift evidence to a separate system.
+The report said Trump acted to advance his personal political interests, risking national security, and that White House officials intervened to shift evidence to a separate electronic system.

-At a hearing before the committee after the release of the document, the top U.S. intelligence official said the whistleblower had acted in good faith and followed the law in bringing the complaint.
+During a roughly three-hour committee hearing held after the release of the seven-page document, the top U.S. intelligence official, Acting Director of National Intelligence Joseph Maguire, said the whistleblower had acted in good faith and followed the law in bringing the complaint.

 Trump pressed Ukrainian President Volodymyr Zelenskiy to investigate the 2020 Democratic presidential front-runner, former Vice President Joe Biden, in coordination with U.S. Attorney General William Barr and Trump’s personal lawyer Rudy Giuliani, according to a summary of a July telephone call released by the Trump administration on Wednesday.

+Democrats have accused Trump of soliciting a foreign power to smear a domestic political rival.
+The Ukraine controversy follows U.S. intelligence conclusions that Russia interfered in the 2016 U.S. election with a campaign of hacking and propaganda to boost Trump’s candidacy.

-“I am deeply concerned that the actions described below constitute ‘a serious or flagrant problem, abuse, or violation of law or executive order’ that ‘does not include differences of opinion concerning public policy matters,’ consistent with the definition of an ‘urgent concern’,” the whistleblower report said.
+“I am deeply concerned that the actions described below constitute ‘a serious or flagrant problem, abuse, or violation of law or executive order’ that ‘does not include differences of opinion concerning public policy matters,’ consistent with the definition of an ‘urgent concern’,” the whistleblower complaint, dated Aug.
+12, said.

+The call occurred after Trump had ordered a freeze of nearly $400 million in American aid to Ukraine, which the administration only later released.
+Before the call, Ukraine’s government was told that interaction between Zelenskiy and Trump depended on whether the Ukrainian leader would “play ball,” the whistleblower said.

-The identity of the whistleblower has not yet been made public.
-In the report, the whistleblower said that “I was not a direct witness to most of the events described.”
+The identity of the whistleblower, a person within the U.S. intelligence community, has not yet been made public.
+In the report, the whistleblower said that “I was not a direct witness to most of the events described” and based his account on information from colleagues.

 The whistleblower’s concerns did not end with Trump’s conversation with Zelenskiy.
 The next day, the whistleblower report said, Special Representative for Ukraine Negotiations Kurt Volker and Ambassador to the European Union Gordon Sondland met with Zelenskiy and other Ukrainian political figures and advised them “about how to ‘navigate’ the demands that the president had made of Mr Zelenskiy.”

+Trump has repeatedly suggested wrongdoing by Biden and his son but has offered no evidence to back up the assertion.
+There has been no evidence that Biden used his position to help his son in the Ukraine matter.

-Acting Director of National Intelligence Joseph Maguire testified to the committee just after the report was made public.
-Despite comments by Trump and other Republicans, Maguire said there was no reason to believe the whistleblower was disloyal to the United States or a political hack.
+At the hearing, despite comments by Trump and other Republicans, Maguire said there was no reason to believe the whistleblower was disloyal to the United States or a political hack.

 “I believe the whistleblower and the inspector general have acted in good faith throughout,” he said, also referring to intelligence community Inspector General Michael Atkinson, who determined that the whistleblower allegations appeared credible and were of urgent concern.